Bingi-Man/Debian-Xfce-Tweaks/README.md

-## Minimal Debian Xfce performance tuning Guide for benchmarks
+## Minimal Debian Xfce performance tuning Guide for benchmark

-This tutorial guides you through optimizing and install a Debian 12 XFCE system.
+This tutorial guides you through optimizing and install a Debian 12 XFCE system for testing purpose.
 It covers system installation, essential utilities, Overclocking and CPU tuning.

-This is for experienced Linux users who want to testing the performances and understanding the system modifications.
-This guide focuses on performance, potentially at the cost of system stability and security.
+**WARNING:** This is intended for experienced Linux users who want to test performance and understand system modifications.
+This guide focuses on performance, potentially at the cost of system stability and **SECURITY**.
+Proceed with extreme caution and at your own risk.